 Initial piloting of the game was done on a sample of 11 children in Mfuleni, Western Cape.
 Based on the pilot’s outcomes, FARR has managed to leverage more than R1 million in funding from AWARE and the Partnership for Alcohol and AIDS Intervention Research for the project.
 This is more than 10 times the initially provided funding for the project.

-We have obtained the cooperation of the Saldanha Bay Municipality to run a
+We have obtained the cooperation of the Saldanha Bay Municipality to run a randomised control trial of the game in the West Coast and are currently busy with the recruitment of the first cohort of participants.

 About the Author